SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Layout editor](./images/LayoutEditor.png)

-Provide a Title such as `Space Itineraries Company` for the page title on the right side.
+Click on the highlighted blue XML Page to view the Page properties.
+Provide a Title such as `Space Itineraries Company` for the page title property on the right side.
 ![Page Title](./images/PageTitle.png)

 15. In the `Search for control` field enter the value `list` and drag and drop the `List` control on the view.